-You will most likely need to complete the operation in the translation service’s website, to pay for this translation job.
+You will most likely need to to pay for this translation job through the translation service’s website.

 When the translation completes, view it on the site’s front-end.
 Check that all texts are translated.
 If you found texts that are not translated and you are not sure how to translate them, we invite you to open a support ticket and let our supporters help you.
 It is a lot easier to troubleshoot one test translation than missing texts in dozens of pages.